P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Introduction

 Establishing accurate pixel- and point- level matches across images and point clouds, respectively, is a fundamental computer vision task that is crucial for a multitude of applications, such as Simultaneous Localization And Mapping \cite{montemerlo2002fastslam}, Structure-from-Motion \cite{schonberger2016structure}, pose estimation \cite{nath2018object}, 3D reconstruction \cite{heinly2015reconstructing}, and visual localization \cite{sattler2016efficient}.

 A typical pipeline of most existing methods is to first recover the 3D structure given an image sequence \cite{hartley2003multiple, salas2013slam++}, and subsequently perform matching between pixels and points based on the 2D to 3D reprojected features.
-These features will be homogeneous as the points in reconstructed 3D model inherit the descriptors from the corresponding pixels of the image sequence.
-However, this two-step procedure relies on accurate and dense 3D reconstruction, which itself relies on high-quality 2D images with sufficient overlap, something that is not always feasible to obtain, e.g., under challenging illumination.
-More critically, this approach treats RGB images as ``first-class citizens'', and discounts the equivalence of sensors capable of directly capturing 3D point clouds, e.g., LIDAR, imaging RADAR and depth cameras.
-These factors motivate us to consider a unified approach to \textit{pixel and point matching}, where an open question can be posed: how to directly establish correspondences between pixels in images and points in 3D point clouds, and vice-versa?
+These features will be homogeneous as the points in the reconstructed 3D model inherit the descriptors from the corresponding pixels of the image sequence.
+However, \wb{this two-step procedure requires accurate 3D reconstruction, which is not always feasible to be achieved, e.g., under challenging illumination or large viewpoint changes.} More critically, this approach treats RGB images as ``first-class citizens'', and discounts the equivalence of sensors capable of directly capturing 3D point clouds, e.g., LIDAR, imaging RADAR and depth cameras.
+These factors motivate us to consider a unified approach to \textit{pixel and point matching}, where an open question can be posed: how to directly establish correspondences between pixels in 2D images and points in 3D point clouds, and vice-versa?
 This is inherently challenging as 2D images capture scene appearance, whereas 3D point clouds encode structure.

-Existing conventional and learning-based approaches fail to bridge the gap between 2D and 3D representations as separately extracted 2D and 3D local features are distinct and do not share a common embedding, i.e., descriptors from images cannot be directly used in the 3D space and vice versa.
+\wb{To this end, we formulate a new task of \textit{direct} 2D pixel and 3D point matching (\cf Fig.~\ref{fig:visualization}) \emph{without} any auxiliary steps (e.g., reconstruction).} This task is undoubtedly challenging for existing conventional and learning-based approaches, which fail to bridge the gap between 2D and 3D representations as separately extracted 2D and 3D local features are distinct and do not share a common embedding.
 Some recent works \cite{feng20192d3d,pham2020lcd} have attempted to associate descriptors from different domains by mapping 2D and 3D inputs onto a shared latent space.
 However, they only construct patch-wise descriptors, leading to coarse-grained matching results only.
-Even if fine-grained and accurate descriptors can be successfully obtained, direct pixel and point correspondences are still very difficult to establish.
-This is because 2D and 3D keypoints are extracted based on distinct strategies - what leads to a good match in 2D (e.g., flat, visually distinct area such as a poster), does not necessarily correspond to what makes a strong match in 3D (e.g., a poorly illuminated corner of the room).